Sotavento Hotel & Yacht Club - a view of the pool and breakfast area

 The author standing in the waters of Isla Mujeres

 I bought this drawstring bucket hat for our trip.
-The hat comes in a variety of colors and packs up small.
+The hat comes in a variety of colors and packs up small for your suitcase or your day bag.
 The drawstrings are great to keep the hat on when it is windy (see photo).
 This hat has venting to help keep you cooler, too.
 And finally, the design keeps your face, ears, and neck shaded so you do not need to reapply your sunscreen as often (and helps if you forget to reapply your sunscreen).

 Action Camera